Withdrawal from NATO: Iceland

 Iceland is unique amongst NATO members in that it does not have a standing army, and its defence forces consist of a militarised coastguard and a paramilitary peacekeeping force.
 Iceland's strong pacifist history has led to considerable opposition to NATO membership in Iceland.
 Nevertheless, the country was a host to the notable United States Navy base at Keflavík airport, near the country's capital Reykjavík.

 The country's main nonpartisan pressure group for Iceland leaving NATO is Samtök hernaðarandstæðinga, which is a branch of War Resisters' International.

 In 2019, during a visit by the Secretary-General Jens Stoltenberg to Iceland, Prime Minister Katrín Jakobsdóttir spoke of her support for withdrawing Iceland from NATO.
 Her party, the Left-Green Movement, is the senior partner of the Icelandic government, which also supports withdrawing, but there is not a majority in the Icelandic parliament for withdrawing.
 As of May 2022, she continues to oppose Icelandic membership in NATO.

-A Gallup poll taken in April 2025 showed that 71% of Icelanders supported the country's NATO membership, while 12% where opposed.
+A Gallup poll taken in April 2025 showed that 71% of Icelanders supported the country's NATO membership, while 12% were opposed.